 I recommend focusing your investments in the heartland of America, where cap rates are much higher and job growth is also much higher due to corporate and job migration.
 Multifamily property is the type of property I would focus the most on.

 Thanks to technology and the internet, there is no reason you have to be stuck living in San Francisco, paying $4,500 a month in rent for a 2 bedroom apartment when you can pay a third that price living in San Antonio, while making a similar amount of income.
-You are clearly seeing a demographic shift away from coastal cities and towards the heartland in 2019 and beyond.
+We are clearly seeing a demographic shift away from coastal cities and towards the heartland in 2023 and beyond.

 Fundrise is a great way to invest in multifamily properties with higher net rental yields across the country.
 They are a platform for all investors, not just accredited investors.

 About the Author: Sam began investing his own money ever since he opened an online brokerage account in 1995.
 Sam loved investing so much that he decided to make a career out of investing.
 He spent 13 years after college working at two of the leading financial service firms in the world.
 During this time, Sam received his MBA from UC Berkeley with a focus on finance and real estate.